 - Use of other substances with heroin

 Heroin changes how the brain and body function.
-When this dangerous drug is used, heart rate, blood pressure, body temperature and breathing are all suppressed.
-With use of heroin, there is also an increase in brain chemicals that create the feeling of pleasure.
+When someone uses this opioid, their heart rate, blood pressure, body temperature, and breathing slow down significantly.
+With the use of heroin, there is also an increase in brain chemicals that create the feeling of pleasure.
 Just as all of these changes occur when someone abuses heroin, the effects reverse when heroin abuse stops.
 Without a steady heroin supply, the brain may struggle to produce feel-good chemicals on its own, leaving you feeling worse off than before you started using heroin.

 Heroin Withdrawal Symptoms

-Symptoms of heroin withdrawal can be divided into three levels.
-These include mild, moderate and severe.
-The depth and breadth of symptoms you experience will all depend on your drug use history, physical wellness, mental condition and how you abused the drug.
+Symptoms of heroin withdrawal can be divided into three levels: mild, moderate, and severe.
+The intensity and extent of symptoms you experience will depend on your drug use history, physical wellness, mental condition, and how you abused the drug.

 - Abdominal cramps